CrazyCrystal-Team/crazycrystal/README.md

+# This repository is no longer being worked on.
+Development is continuing at [this repository instead](https://github.com/FieryMewtwo/shiningcrystal-2.0)

 #### This is a QOL hack of pokecrystal.
 It includes @SoupPotato's fabulous sprites from his pokecrystal_SpriteBase repo, with decapitalization, the Bag,
 #### new music, and some things from @Rangi42's polishedcrystal.